Supplemental Security Income (SSI)

 Having an attorney who regularly represents SSI claimants can greatly increase the chances of obtaining a full and appropriate benefits award from the SSA.
 It is best to contact an attorney as early in the process as possible to increase the likelihood of obtaining benefits while reducing the amount of time it takes for a claim to work its way through the system.

-At the Law Offices of Jeffrey S. Glassman, LLC, we are here to help you.
+At Jeffrey Glassman Injury Lawyers, we are here to help you.
 Give us a call today to learn more about how we can assist you in getting SSDI benefits.

 Boston Workers’ Compensation Attorney - (617) 777-7777 - Free Consultation